jeremytammik/tbc/a/1974_64_bit_element_id.md

 on [Revit schedule title/headers](https://forums.autodesk.com/t5/revit-api-forum/revit-schedule-title-headers/m-p/11573145).

 Hernan  [H.echeva](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/3063892) Echevarria
-kindly jumoped in and shared his implementation:
+kindly jumped in and shared his implementation:

-> I found this post which was very helpful, thank you for the info.
+> I found this post, which was very helpful; thank you for the info.

 > I created a small example macro that gets the header text.
 I hope this helps: